 According to reports, the protection is carried out by the units of the Marine Corps of the Russian Navy.
 As the means of air defense are used ZRPK "Armor" and ZRK "Thor".

-Recall how they organized the protection and defense of airfields earlier, in particular, in Afghanistan (only this experience really fits the Khmeimim airbase).
-At first, there were a lot of cones there.
-And only in 1981, the protection of facilities and communications in Afghanistan began to develop into a rather harmonious system.
-At the insistence of the Soviet military-political leadership in order to ensure security and public order, to prevent and suppress hostile actions of the opposition forces, the so-called 15-kilometer regime zones were created by the decision of the leadership of Afghanistan around important administrative centers, airfields, power stations, tunnels.
-In these zones, a special order of life and activities of the population.
-All males from 13 years and older who permanently lived in this territory had to be registered with the bodies of the Ministry of Internal Affairs of Afghanistan and receive the relevant document, which everyone must always have with them (the Afghan population did not have any documents before).
-It was possible to hold events in the zone related to the accumulation of a large number of people in one place (weddings, funerals, etc.) only after consultation with local authorities of the Ministry of Internal Affairs.
-Any movement of people within the zone after the 23 hours is prohibited.
-Arrival in the zone and departure from it was allowed only through checkpoints with the mandatory registration of people and goods.
-There were other restrictions aimed at curbing the penetration into the zone of detachments and opposition groups.
-The internal security of the airfield facilities was organized by the commanders of the aviation units, who assigned guards for the direct protection and defense of the barracks, warehouses, aircraft parks, etc. Wire obstructions and signal minefields were created around the perimeter of the airfield and around its facilities.
-Dangerous approaches covered behind mine battlefields.
+Let us recall how the protection and defense of airfields was organized earlier, in particular, in Afghanistan (only this experience really fits the Khmeimim airbase).
+At first, there were a lot of bumps there too.
+And only in 1981, the protection of facilities and communications in Afghanistan began to develop into a fairly harmonious system.
+At the insistence of the Soviet military-political leadership, in order to ensure security and public order, to prevent and suppress hostile actions of the opposition forces, by the decision of the Afghan leadership, so-called 15-kilometer security zones were created around important administrative centers, airfields, power plants, tunnels.
+In these zones, a special order of life and activity of the population has been established.
+All males from 13 years of age and older who permanently resided in this territory had to register with the Afghan Ministry of Internal Affairs and receive an appropriate document, which everyone must always have with him (before that, the Afghan population did not have any documents).
+It was possible to hold events in the zone related to the gathering of a large number of people in one place (weddings, funerals, etc.) only after agreement with the local authorities of the Ministry of Internal Affairs.
+Any movement of people inside the zone after 23:XNUMX was prohibited.
+Arrival in and departure from the zone was allowed only through checkpoints with obligatory registration of people and goods.
+There were also other restrictions aimed at preventing the penetration of units and opposition groups into the zone.
+Internal security of airfield facilities was organized by commanders aviation units that assigned guards for the direct protection and defense of barracks, warehouses, aircraft parking, etc. Wire barriers and signal minefields were created along the perimeter of the airfield and around its facilities.
+Dangerous approaches were covered by battle minefields.

 Defense restricted area of the airfield (option)